 Schedule a Therapy or Psychiatry Session for Your Depression at Thriveworks in Edmond, OK

 Depression doesn’t have to set the rules for you, not when you decide to team up with a mental health professional.
 If you’re ready to start reclaiming your life from the symptoms of depression, call our office.
-Our scheduling specialists will be waiting to help you with the enrollment process.
-They’re available for you seven days a week—and with their help in setting up your insurance, finding a session time, or the perfect provider, enrolling with us couldn’t be easier.
+Our scheduling specialists will be waiting to help you get started.

-Plus, we offer a great host of enrollment-exclusive benefits, including:
+Plus, we offer a great host of benefits to our clients, including:

 - A fast response time from your provider’s office.
 Most of our clients have their first session within 24-48 hours of calling in for the first time